-Rendering of the $7 million Amarillo College campus on West Fifteenth Street, to be completed by the spring of 2014.
+Classes are in session at the $7 million Amarillo College Hinkson campus on West Fifteenth Street.
 Besides core college curriculum classrooms, the campus will include technical labs for training in trucking, industrial maintenance and renewable energy-wind.

 Margaret Formby Memorial Collection -- A project of Deaf Smith Friends of the Library, readers are able to view over 300 very early editions of the Hereford Brand newspaper.
 Click here to learn about and view the collection online.